Thursday, November 21, 2024

 +10 hours

-This is the old 11 inch MacBook Air which was discontinued long long ago.
-I’m suggesting it here mostly as an additional ‘tool’ you can take with you so you can bring it everywhere.
-By additional tool I mean something you have besides your main machine (desktop or laptop).
+This is the old 11-inch MacBook Air, discontinued long ago.
+I’m suggesting it here mostly as an additional “tool” you can carry everywhere.
+By “additional tool,” I mean something you use alongside your main machine (desktop or laptop).

-The cheapest ‘refurbished’ MacBooks are going to the 10” and the 11” MacBooks.
-The displays are obviously way too small for any serious web developing, that’s why I’m suggesting as an additional tool.
+The cheapest refurbished MacBooks you’ll find are the 10-inch and 11-inch models.
+The displays are obviously way too small for any serious web development, which is why I’m suggesting them only as a secondary device.

-Say you are stuck on an 8h flight or a 12h train trip (like I was from New York to Columbus Ohio a couple of years ago) and you want to work with something that doesn’t draw too much attention and looks like a tablet: this is your best bet.
+For example, if you’re stuck on an 8-hour flight or a 12-hour train ride (like I was from New York to Columbus, Ohio, a couple of years ago) and want something compact that doesn’t draw too much attention and feels more like a tablet, this is your best bet.

 CPU

-You’re probably concerned with the CPU being too old and that’s a fair assesment.
-It is VERY old and will probably run most WIndows Machines at a snail’s space.
-However, this is an apple machine and the operating system (the version and the settings) accomodates itself to run with whatever hardware it has (the OSX has been designed to work with the hardware THEY THEMSELVES put on their laptops).
+You’re probably concerned about the CPU being too old, and that’s a fair concern.
+It is very old and would probably run most Windows machines at a snail’s pace.
+However, this is an Apple machine, and the operating system (specifically its version and settings) is optimized to work seamlessly with the hardware Apple puts in its laptops.

-TL;DR: It’s going to be fast for web development anways
+TL;DR: It’s going to be fast enough for web development anyway.

 Display

-Now in order to deal with the limited screen area, MacBooks have something called ‘desktops’ which is basically a more efficient way to alt-tab.
-They’re also called ‘spaces’.
+Now, to deal with the limited screen area, MacBooks have something called “desktops,” or “spaces,” which are basically a more efficient way to alt-tab between apps.

-Desktop 2: VIM (split the panes horizontally instead of vertically)
+• Desktop 2: VIM (split horizontally instead of vertically)

-You can swip left and right with three or four fingers to switch between desktops.
+You can swipe left and right with three or four fingers on the trackpad to switch between these desktops.
+It’s super smooth and way more efficient than stacking everything on one screen.

 You can do this with every MacBook but it will become more useful with small MacBooks.